zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 NLB has **one static IP** per AZ, and supprots assigning Elastic IP(helpful for whitelisting specific IP)

+> 例题
+>
+> A company is designing a new web service that will run on Amazon EC2 instances behind an Elastic Load Balancer.
+However, many of the web service clients can only reach IP addresses whitelisted on their firewalls.
+> What should a solutions architect recommend to meet the clients' needs?
+>
+> - A. A Network Load Balancer with an associated Elastic IP address. **Most Voted**
+> - B. An Application Load Balancer with an associated Elastic IP address
+> - C. An A record in an Amazon Route 53 hosted zone pointing to an Elastic IP address
+> - D. An EC2 instance with a public IP address running as a proxy in front of the load balancer

 ## 078 Gateway Load Balancer(GWLB)

 Deploy,scale,and manage a fleet of 3rd party network virtual appliances in AWS.